ccao-data/data-architecture/dbt/models/default/columns.md

 Possible values for this variable are:

-- null: No improvement code assigned
 - `110 - NEW CONSTRUCTION - MAJOR IMPRVT`
 - `111 - NEW BUILDING`
 - `112 - ADDITIONS`
 - `113 - DORMERS`
 - `114 - OTHER - MAJOR NEW CONSTRUCTION`
 - `130 - NEW CONSTRUCTION - MINOR IMPRVMT`
-- `131 - SWIMING POOL - TENNIS COURT`
+- `131 - SWIMMING POOL - TENNIS COURT`
 - `132 - DRIVEWAYS - PATIOS - WOOD DECK`
 - `133 - FENCING (and Gates)`
 - `134 - GARAGE CARPORTS BARNS`
-- `135 - OTHER-MINOR NEW CONSTRUCTION`
+- `135 - OTHER - MINOR NEW CONSTRUCTION`
 - `151 - BASEMENT ROOM - REC ROOM`
 - `152 - ATTIC ROOM - BATHROOMS`
 - `153 - FIREPLACE-CENTRAL AIR CONDITIONING`